ppvg/node-needless/README.md

     |_| |_|\___|\___|\__,_|_|\___||___/___/

 This tiny little module allows you to remove modules from the `require` cache, easily and reasonably reliably.
 It can be used to do live code reloading in situations where the parent process **must** keep running.
-Works with JavaScript and CoffeeScript (but **keep the [known weird stuff][#weird_stuff] in mind**).

-It's kind of a hack, so before dumping this in your project and calling it a day, read on!
+Works with JavaScript and CoffeeScript (but **keep the [known weird stuff](#known-weird-stuff) in mind**).

 When (not) to use this